RayHightower/RayHightower.com/_posts/2020-02-04-opportunity-community-manager-at-bridgetown-partners.markdown

 ### Smart People, Growing Together

 Our community philosophy: When smart people challenge each other to grow, great things happen.
-Our team built a powerful community reputation over two decades in Chicago.
-Ref: How to Grow a User Group.
+Our team spent two decades building a great reputation in Chicago's tech community.
+(See: <a href="/blog/2014/05/30/how-to-grow-a-user-group/">How to Grow a User Group</a>.
+We intend to duplicate (and exceed) that track record here in Los Angeles.

-The Community Manager will be part of the team that duplicates (and exceeds) that track record right here in Los Angeles.
+The Community Manager will be a critical part of the team that gets us over the goal line.

 <!--more-->